07846 989439

 Dorothy Rowe

 Depression is one of the most common psychological problems affecting nearly everyone at some time in their life, either through personal experience, or through witnessing a family member or friend suffering from persistent low mood.
 Even though it’s true that we all go through spells of feeling down, clinical depression is more than simply feeling unhappy, miserable or fed up for a few days.
-Depression is a real illness, a real mood disorder with real symptoms characterised by low mood, which vary in severity form person to person.
-It is not a case of “snapping out of it” or “pulling yourself together” but much more serious and complex psychological condition which causes negative thoughts and emotional states, disrupts physical fucntioning and often leads to social isolation.
+Depression is a real illness, a real mood disorder with real symptoms characterized by low mood, which vary in severity form person to person.
+It is not a case of “snapping out of it” or “pulling yourself together” but much more serious and complex psychological condition which causes negative thoughts and emotional states, disrupts physical functioning and often leads to social isolation.

 Depression is the inability to feel pleasure, the inability to see the ‘light at the end of the tunnel’, together with an overwhelming feeling of sadness, helplessness, low mood and an impending sense of ‘doom and gloom’, which have persisted for more than several weeks or months.
 Sufferers also frequently experience stress, anxiety, panic attacks, and low self-esteem which make it increasingly difficult to cope with the demands of every day life, relationships and work.
 Feelings of sadness may cause a depressed person to withdraw from social activities, and a sense of worthlessness and powerlessness can make it hard to perform even the simplest of tasks.